![]() |

 Quick Tips

-- Dress the part.
-Stampede is the time to pretend we are all cowboys.
-Running shoes don’t cut it.
+4. Dress the part.
+Stampede is the time to pretend you are a cow person.

-- Open conversations by extending your right hand and saying your name.
-People automatically return the favour.
+5. Extend your right hand and say your name.
+People automatically return the favor.

-- Prepare conversation starters about the weather, sports or other relevant topics.
+6. Prepare conversation starters about the weather, sports or other relevant topics.
 Keep it light.
+Tips

-- Know when to start talking business and when to stop.
-Cick here for 8 tips.
+9. Know when to start talking business and when to stop.
+Click here for 8 tips.

-- Be authentic and likable.
-Avoid being annoying.
+10. Be authentic and likable.
+Don't be annoying.

-- Take lots of business cards - everywhere.
+12. Take business cards everywhere.
 Organize them in one pocket so you can retrieve them facing the right way.

-Robyn T. Braley is brand the President of UniMark Creative.
-He is a brand specialist, writer and speaker.
-He publishes monthly posts on BrandIt.
+Robyn T. Braley is a brand specialist, writer, and speaker.
+He is also the co-founder and President of Unimark Creative Inc. He publishes monthly posts on BrandIt With Robyn.

 CONTACT INFO